wzuz/Sakura/README.md

 ## 📦 Manual Installation

 1. Install [ChatTriggers](https://chattrigger.com/)
-2. Download the latest release and unzip it in your modules folder
+2. Download the latest release and extract it in your modules folder
 3. Run `/ct reload`
 4. Run `/sakura` or `/sk` to open the GUI